| What | When | Key Numbers |

 Paddling:

 All Colorado rivers run cold.
-Tailwater temps rarely exceed 50°F. Hypothermia possible with extended immersion.
+Tailwater temps rarely exceed 50°F. Hypothermia is possible with extended immersion.
 The Blue River below Dillon runs 34-38°F year-round.

 Most rivers sit above 6,000 feet; many above 8,000 feet.
 Acclimate before wading swift water or hiking into canyons.
+Drink water and pace yourself, especially on first-day hike-in trips like Cheesman or the Gunnison.

 RiverReports helps you time your Colorado trip:

-Key Colorado gauges:
+Key Colorado pages:

 Weekly flow updates and fishing intel.